zapt-tech/zapt-location-sdk-react-native-demo/README.md

 ### Receiving Background Events
 To receive events in the background it is necessary to call the method: `requestPermissionsBackground()`.

-On iOS, you need to add `Privacy - Location Always Usage Description` entry in Info.plist.
+On iOS, you need to:
+1) add `Privacy - Location Always Usage Description` entry in Info.plist.
+2) add the 'background mode'

+On Android, you need to:
+1) add AppRegistry.registerHeadlessTask
-On Android, you need to add the entry `<uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION"/>` in MANIFEST.MF.
+2) add the entry `<uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION"/>` in AndroidManifest
+3) Add the init at the Application.java (see docs)
+4) Test it using release deploy, in a real device.

 Example of use: